Naomi J. McKay, Ph.D.

 Research interests

 Broadly, my research focuses on motivated behaviors, including food and water intake, and the physiological and psychological factors that contribute to what we choose to eat.
 My current research is focused on the effect that eating unhealthy food items has on our stress response.
 I hypothesize that eating comfort food after a stressor will accelerate physiological and emotional stress recovery.
-Students in my laboratory have presented their findings locally, at the Student Research and Creativity Conference at Buffalo State, and also internationally, at the Society for the Study of Ingestive Behavior in Montreal, Canada.
+Students in my laboratory have presented their findings locally, regionally, nationally, and internationally.